sihechen0530/reben-training-scripts/README.md

 - `--bs` (default: `16`) The batch size to use for training.
 - `--workers` (default: `8`) The number of workers to use for the data loader.
 - `--bandconfig` (default: 'all') The band configuration* to use.
 The following configurations are supported:
     - `all` 10m and 20m bands from Sentinel-2 and all bands from Sentinel-1 (12 bands in total)
     - `s2` 10m and 20m bands from Sentinel-2 (10 bands in total)
     - `s1` all bands from Sentinel-1 (2 bands in total)
     - `all_full` 10m, 20m, and 60m bands from Sentinel-2 and all bands from Sentinel-1 (14 bands in total)
     - `s2_full` 10m, 20m, and 60m bands from Sentinel-2 (12 bands in total)
     - `s1_full` all bands from Sentinel-1 (2 bands in total, same as `s1`)
 - `--use-wandb` or `--no-use-wandb` (default: `False`, same as `--no-use-wandb`) Whether to use wandb for logging.
 If `--no-use-wandb` is set, the script will not log to wandb but checkpoints are still saved and metrics are printed to the console.
 - `--upload-to-hub` or `--no-upload-to-hub` (default: `False`, same as `--no-upload-to-hub`) Whether to upload the model to the Hugging Face model hub.
 If `--upload-to-hub` is set, the model will be uploaded to the Hugging Face model hub after training.
-Note that you have to be logged in to the Hugging Face model hub using `transformers-cli login` for this to work.
+Note that you have to be logged in to the Hugging Face model hub using `huggingface-cli login` for this to work.
+For this you need a Hugging Face account and a token which can be obtained from the Hugging Face website.

 *Note: Not all bands from S2 are included in BigEarthNet v2.0.
 For details, please refer to the [BigEarthNet v2.0 paper](LINK TODO).